kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 - I wonder if the older woman to his right is his mother?
 - And I wonder who the young woman he is with is?
 Could she be another target?
+- The woman on the far left ends up [stalking me in person in July 2025 at my hotel in Lourdes](../../timeline/2025/july.md#lourdes).
 - Is this article from the [local online newspaper](https://www.denia.com/ramon-garcia-soler-hace-vibrar-la-plaza-del-consell-en-el-concierto-de-musica-festera-de-la-banda-de-denia/26-concierto-agrupacio-artistica-musical-denia-moros-y-cristianos-2016-escuadras-en-el-publico) actually an advertisement where the young lady is the product on sale?
 - The name "Cano" relates to all things canine and "Lopez" to all things wolverine.
 While I was being stalked and terrorized online, there were a lot of references to these animals, and particularly when the stalking took a more seriously threatening or abusive turn.
 - Indeed, dogs featured constantly in the online harassment and threats.